 UM/UIM: While In Someone Else’s Car

-Second, look to your own automobile insurance.
-If you have purchased uninsured/underinsured motorist coverage, it will cover you (with a couple of minor exceptions) whenever you’re hit by an uninsured motorist regardless of where you are.
-You can be hit in your own car, hit while in another car, hit while walking down the street, or hit on a bicycle, and you will be covered by your own policy.
+The second and often forgotten place to seek prevention for these circumstances is your automobile insurance company.
+If you have purchased uninsured/underinsured motorist coverage, they will cover you (with a couple of minor exceptions) whenever you are hit by an uninsured motorist, regardless of where you are in relation to the vehicle in question, or your own.
+With uninsured/underinsured coverage, you could be hit in your own car, hit while in another car, hit while walking down the street, or even hit on a bicycle, and you will still be covered by your own policy.

-If you’re in a wreck, and both of these are available to you, you can make claims on both policies.
-We have represented a number of people who have been passengers in vehicles that were hit by uninsured or underinsured drivers and have made claims on the policy covering the car they were in and also their own policy covering their own cars.
+If you have been in a wreck, and both of these options are available to you, you can make claims on both policies.
+The lawyers at Carabin & Shaw have represented a number of people who have been both drivers and passengers in vehicles that were hit by uninsured or underinsured drivers and have made claims on the policy covering the car they were in and also their own policy covering their own cars.

 If you or a loved one has been affected by an uninsured or underinsured motorist and the circumstances involved UM/UIM: while in someone else’s car, call the San Antonio lawyers of Carabin & Shaw today.
 You have options, and you deserve to know them.